Mungo National Park

 Mungo National Park, Archaeological national park in New South Wales, Australia

-Archaeological excavations in 1969 revealed skeletal remains of Mungo Lady and Mungo Man, dating back more than 42,000 years in the lake shore sediments.
+Archaeological excavations beginning in 1969 uncovered skeletal remains of Mungo Lady and Mungo Man, preserved in lake sediments dating back more than 42,000 years.
+These discoveries established the site as one of Australia's oldest known burial places and evidence of continuous human occupation in the region.

-The preserved footprints from 20,000 years ago show activities of children and adults hunting in groups through the muddy shores of the lake.
+Preserved footprints from 20,000 years ago reveal activities of children and adults hunting together on the muddy shores of the ancient lake bed.
+These rare impressions offer insight into daily routines and family group behavior from the distant past.

 Location: New South Wales